LIMLabSWC/ratter/docs/recent-refactoring/experport-cleanup.md

 ## Files to Remove

 ### Confirmed Unused Files
-The following files have no direct references in the codebase and can be safely removed:
+The following files have been moved to ExperPort/legacy (commit: 67d64ada04815d3e676f8d651ee90ac35883c4f9):

 1. `start_script.m`
    - No references found in the codebase outside of this cleanup document.
+   - Moved to ExperPort/legacy

 2. `beginit.m`
    - No references found in the codebase outside of this cleanup document.
+   - Moved to ExperPort/legacy

 3. `remove_protocol_preferences.m`
    - No references found in the codebase outside of this cleanup document.
+   - Moved to ExperPort/legacy

 4. `reporter.m`
    - No references found in the codebase outside of this cleanup document.
+   - Moved to ExperPort/legacy

 5. `RPbox_realbox.m`
    - No references found in the codebase outside of this cleanup document.
+   - Moved to ExperPort/legacy

 6. `ExperRPBox.m`
    - No references found in the codebase outside of this cleanup document.
+   - Moved to ExperPort/legacy

 7. `ExperStart.m`
    - No references found in the codebase outside of this cleanup document.
+   - Moved to ExperPort/legacy

 8. `ExperValveCheck.m`
    - No references found in the codebase outside of this cleanup document.
+   - Moved to ExperPort/legacy

 ### Files Requiring Further Investigation
-These files have limited or indirect usage and should be investigated before removal:
+These files have been moved to ExperPort/legacy (commit: 67d64ada04815d3e676f8d651ee90ac35883c4f9) but require further investigation before potential removal:

+1. `end_script.m`
-1. `end_script.m` - Referenced in configuration files but not directly called
+   - Referenced in configuration files but not directly called
-   - No active references found in the codebase outside of this cleanup document.
+   - No active references found in the codebase outside of this cleanup document
+   - Moved to ExperPort/legacy for further investigation

+2. `RExper.m`
-2. `RExper.m` - Only referenced in Control.m
+   - Only referenced in Control.m
-   - No active references found in the codebase outside of this cleanup document.
+   - No active references found in the codebase outside of this cleanup document
+   - Moved to ExperPort/legacy for further investigation

 3. `olfip.mat`
    - All related protocols have been moved to Protocols/legacy folder (commit: 1c8b5d799155912251a1b6ac44881e3b8e00983d)